-With today's technological advances in electronic callers, hunters have access to hundreds of sounds when it comes to trying to fool the most educated coyotes.
+With today's technological advances in electronic callers, hunters have access to hundreds of sounds and vocalizations when it comes to trying to fool the most educated coyotes.
 Some of the most asked questions of beginning coyote hunters include:

 - What are the best sounds to use when coyote hunting?